 Thus, one way of incorporating "people power" into international law in a lawmaking capacity is to see it as supplying the opinio juris element necessary for the formation of customary international law-the sense that a certain act (or omission) is legally obligated.
-Evidence for people power as opinio juris may be easier to ascertain and more relevant in the case of human rights law than the "subjective" understanding of the state itself and both its motives behind its actions.
+Evidence for people power as opinio juris may be easier to ascertain and more relevant in the case of human rights law than the "subjective" understanding of the state as to the motives behind its actions.